 Surplus Food Donations

 According to FoodRescue.net, more than 40% of the food in America goes to waste.
 Through Roadrunner Food Bank’s Food Rescue Program, we are keeping good, edible food out of landfills and getting it to hungry people in Albuquerque and throughout New Mexico.
 Rescuing food is an important way we obtain food to distribute to partner agencies and our direct service programs.
-In 2015, we rescued more than 26.9 million pounds of food.
+Every year, we rescue millions upon millions in pounds of food.

 Where our Food Rescue Food Comes From